izivkov/GShockTimeServer/README.md

 ```
 will set the watches time 9 secods vefore the computer's time.

+## Adding a Display

+If you are running the server on a [Pi Zero](https://amzn.to/3GA6nIR) or other Pi device, you can add a small LCD display to monitor the operation.
+Here is what the display shows:

+1. Welocome Screen.
+2. Connecting Screen.
+3. Detailed Information screen.

 ## Hardware
 You can run the server on a Pi 3/4 or Pi Zero device, optionally with LCD displays.
 Currently we support
 the following 240x240 color displays: